oniony/TMSU/README.md

     - tmsu-fs-merge  Merges files (deleting all but the last)
   * Tag values can now be renamed, deleted and merged using the new --value option on the corresponding subcommands.
   * Tag values can now be used in implications.
-However implied values do not yet work properly in comparisons using the <, <=, > or >= operators.
+  * Values are no longer automatically deleted when no longer used: it is now up to you to manage them.
   * Added integration tests covering CLI.

 v0.5.2